 Running a business in the age of the Internet means that you need to establish your online presence.
-Whether it’s a personal portfolio, a landing page for your business, or a blog about your travels, your audience or potential clients need to know where to find you—and the best way to do that is to build your own website.
+Whether it’s a personal portfolio, a landing page for your business, or a blog about your travels, your audience or potential clients need to know where to find you—and the best way to do that is with a website.

 But first, you’re going to need a domain name and a hosting service.